roma-goodok/guca/README.md

 ## Project Vision

+VOGUE is web visualization of GUCA

-The purpose of the VOGUE project is to create an interactive web application for animated visualization of graph unfolding cellular automata (ontogeny) by a "program" calculated by a genetic algorithm, along with graph manipulation commands.
+The purpose of the VOGUE project is to create an interactive web application for animated visualization of graph unfolding cellular automata (GUCA) ontogeny by a "program" calculated by a genetic algorithm, along with graph manipulation commands.
 Users should be able to interact with the graph, add and remove vertices and edges, and visualize the changes in real-time.
 The graph layout will be updated using a force-directed algorithm that can be extended to 3D.

 ## Main Idea